 Smart technologies are changing the modern office landscape.
-Many see a great office environment as one that is open, letting in a lot of sunlight, modern furniture, foosball tables, and a high-tech coffee machine.
-Albeit being great, do these things really make employees productive and less stressed, and do the investments facility managers make really pay off?
-Maybe not.
-But fear not: With smart sensors, facility managers have hitherto unseen possibilities to make the most of their resources.
+Many see a great office environment as one that is open, letting in a lot of sunlight, modern furniture, and a high-tech coffee machine.
+Albeit being great, do these things really make employees productive and less stressed?
+With smart sensors, facility managers have hitherto unseen possibilities to make the most of their resources.

 What are Smart Office Sensors?